 What are the white trails that planes leave in the sky?

 Those white lines in the sky are called vapor trails or contrails, and they are the result of aviation fuel being burned.
 When the fuel is burned, it produces carbon dioxide and water, which condenses into tiny droplets behind a plane in the air.
 If you pay close attention, you can see that there’s always a gap between a plane and the vapor trails—that’s because it takes time for the gas to form as droplets.
 The more you know!

 Rest assured, it cannot.
 In fact, it’s actually impossible.
 The cabin pressure simply won’t let you.
 As askthepilot.com explains, “At a typical cruising altitude, up to eight pounds of pressure are pushing against every square inch of the body of the aircraft.
 That’s over 1,100 pounds against each square foot of door.”
 Here are some other things you should never, ever do on a plane.

 Is flying in lightning safe?

 Flying in lightning is generally safe because planes are built to withstand lightning strikes.
-The metal from the plane serves as protection, and aircrafts have lightning protection systems to fight electrical build-up.
-In fact, the safest place to be in an lightning storm is inside a metal cage such as an aircraft.
+The metal from the plane serves as protection, and aircraft have lightning protection systems to fight electrical build-up.
+In fact, the safest place to be in a lightning storm is inside a metal cage such as an aircraft.
 The FAA even estimates that every plane currently in service in the United States gets hit by lightning at least once a year.
 How’s that for some airplane trivia?

 Why do your ears pop while flying?